 The UE stores the information and performs internal mapping of the given disaster type with some action it may perform if the disaster happens.
 This can be based on predefined rules provided by the operator (e.g. indicating to move to some nearby cells which should be immune to the disaster).

+As the probability of occurring the disaster increases over time, the network broadcasts an indication of the imminent disaster situation with the anticipated risk-based network assistance information such as specific cells-at-risk or preferred (i.e. likely immune) cells, disaster risk score/level, anticipated time of the disaster, pre-configured UE actions etc.

+For certain type of disasters where serving network of UE is vulnerable to those disaster types but the disaster area is served by other (at least partially available) network(s), assistance/configuration information related to other network(s) is provided.

-As the probability of occurring the disaster increases over time, the network broadcasts an indication of the imminent disaster situation with the specific cells-at-risk or preferred cells, disaster risk score/level etc. The UE determines whether and what UE initiated action (e.g. conditional handover, cell reselection) it needs to perform based on this indication and the previously received information provided by the network.
+The UE determines whether and what UE initiated action (e.g. conditional handover, cell reselection) it needs to perform based on this indication and the previously received information provided by the network.
 UE may decide to perform no action if it considers it as the best option.

-NOTE: It could be possible that both information are sent at the same time.
+NOTE: It could be possible that both information are sent at the same time (e.g., in case of short notice).

 5.6.4.4 Post-conditions

-The network can increase its stability by properly managing the unavaillability of part of its network depending on the type of disaster, thus instructing UEs in advance on how to handle a specific situation.
+The network can increase its stability by properly managing the unavailability of part of its network depending on the type of disaster, thus instructing UEs in advance on how to handle a specific situation.

 UEs can better keep connectivity and service continuity even in case of disaster by anticipating the actions to remain connected to the parts of the network still available during the disaster.